Down (Jay Sean song): Breathe Carolina version

 American electronicore band Breathe Carolina covered the track for the compilation album Punk Goes Pop 3, which was released on 2 November 2010.
-It was available for digital download on 16 September 2010.
-A music video including live footage of the band performing the song was released on 2 February 2011.
-Singer David Schmitt explained why the group chose the song to cover for the album as it "appealed to the band on a technical level" and how it "struck a chord with the way the duo talks."
-Alternative Press named their version of the song as the 41st best "Top 50 Punk Goes Pop covers of all time".
+It was made available for streaming via their Facebook page on 15 September 2010, before it was released for digital download the following day.
+A music video including live footage of the band performing the song first premiered via AOL Music, before it was released elsewhere on 2 February 2011.